 From December to March, multiple bus companies, including Hokkaido Chuo Bus, Niseko Bus, Good Sports Whiteliner and Hokkaido Access Network, run direct buses between hotels in Sapporo's city center and Niseko.
 Some buses also serve Sapporo Station.

 Outside of the winter season, there are limited bus options between Sapporo and Niseko provided by Hokkaido Access Network.
-These buses operate on weekends only between late June and late September and cost 2700 yen.
+These buses operate on weekends only between late June and late September and costs around 2500 yen.
 Package tours are also available.

 There are infrequent local and rapid train connections between Sapporo and Kutchan Stations, most of which require a transfer of trains at Otaru.
 With a direct "Niseko Liner" rapid train or a favorable transfer at Otaru, the one way trip takes about 100 minutes and costs 1840 yen.
 The trains are fully covered by the Japan Rail Pass and Hokkaido Rail Pass.